Mobility Panel - When Mobility Becomes a Societal Project

 Editor-in-Chief of the International Journal of Managing Projects in Business

-Her research focuses on the governance of major infrastructure projects, the integration of non-financial benefits, the social impacts of large infrastructure projects, organizational project management, balanced leadership in projects, and megaprojects.
+Her research focuses on the governance of major infrastructure projects, the integration of non-financial benefits, the social impacts of large infrastructure projects, organizational project management, balanced leadership within projects, and megaprojects.

-She serves on the board of CARGOM, the metropolitan logistics and transportation cluster of Montréal, and is a member of the Global PM World Academic Advisor Team and the Program Advisory Council for the PM Program at Northeastern University in Toronto.
+She serves on the board of CARGOM, Montréal’s metropolitan logistics and transportation cluster, and is a member of the Global PM World Academic Advisor Team and the Program Advisory Council of the Project Management Program at Northeastern University in Toronto.

 Nathalie Drouin has received four prestigious research awards: